-Difference between a perceptual map and a positioning map
+Difference between a Perceptual Map and a Positioning Map

 • Perceptual maps show how consumers PERCEIVE the positioning of brands

-• Perceptual maps are helpful as stand-alone tools and provide a range of market insights (see this article)
+• Perceptual maps are helpful as stand-alone tools and help provide a range of market insights (see this article)

-• Positioning maps need to be used in conjunction with perceptual maps
+• Positioning maps need to be used in conjunction with perceptual maps and are less helpful if used independently

-What is a perceptual map?
+What is a Perceptual Map?

 The word “perceptual” comes from the word “perception“, which means the consumer’s understanding, opinion and assessment of a brand or a product.
-As a result, a perceptual map shows the consumers’ perception (understanding, etc.) of the positioning of competing brands in a market.
+As a result, a perceptual map shows the consumers’ perception (understanding, opinion, assessment, etc.) of the positioning of competing brands in a market.

 In most cases, perceptual maps are constructed from a market research survey of consumers, where they are asked a series of image and brand questions.
 In some cases, perceptual maps may be constructed from the collective knowledge of experienced managers who estimate how consumers perceive the positioning of competing brands.